 How is Methylphenidate Oral Solution Supplied

-Methylphenidate hydrochloride oral solution 10 mg per 5 mL is a colorless, grape flavored liquid.
-It is supplied in bottles of 500 mL, NDC 51991-713-50
+Methylphenidate Hydrochloride Oral Solution 10 mg per 5 mL is available as a colorless, grape flavored liquid.

 Dispense in tight container with child-resistant closure.